Ruaghain/dev-setup/nvim/README.md

 To install these settings do the following:

-1. Run `mkdir ~/.config/nvim`
-2. Run `cd ~/.config/nvim`
+1. Navigate to ~/.config/nvim
-3. Run `git clone git@github.com:Ruaghain/neovim-setup.git .`
+3. Run `git clone git@github.com:Ruaghain/dev-setup.git .`
 4. Run `nvim`

-The relevant items should install by themselves.
+The relevant items should install by themselves using the `Lazy` package manager.

 ## Mappings